Fbehr-data/Radiant-Earth-Spot-Crop/README.md

 - NDRE
 - GARI<br>

+#### **Texture Indices**
+It is proven that textural metrics can be used on remote sensing image to classifify different crop types.
+These metrics represent the texture of a field, as somebody can imagine a winegrape-field has a different texture than an wheat field.
+A famous approach are the metrics from the Grey-Level-Co-Occurence Matrix (GLCM).
+A list of the most common indices can be found [here](https://rstudio-pubs-static.s3.amazonaws.com/536921_af2c31c083544a3a9588da9c86692636.html).

+We calculate these indices:
+- Homogeneity
+- Contrast
+- Correlation

 #### **Mean per Month and Feature-Time-Confusion**
 We calculate for each field the mean values of each feature and transform the the date column / months column and combine it to the features.